whittenluke/sparkling-authority/DesignDoc.md

 - [ ] AI-powered recommendations
 - [ ] Price comparison tools
 - [ ] Subscription box service
+- [ ] Progressive Web App (PWA)
+- [ ] Voice search integration
+- [ ] AR product visualization

 ---

-This document will serve as the foundation for developing SparklingAuthority.com.
-Updates will be made as requirements evolve.
+This document serves as the foundation for developing SparklingAuthority.com.
+Updates will be made as requirements evolve and new features are implemented.